What Does Hail Damage Look Like on a Roof?

 Other forms of hailstorm damage include cracks, splits, dents, and holes in shingles.
 These defects can also allow water to enter your home, causing roof leaks and further damage.
 The extent of the damage will depend on the roof type, the hail size, and a few other factors.

-The damage caused by hail is mainly determined by the size, shape, and density of the hailstones.
+- Hailstone Size, Shape & Density.
+The size, shape, and density of the hailstones mainly determines the damage caused by hail.
 For example, large, round hailstones are less likely to cause roof damage than smaller, jagged ones.
 Hailstones that are soft and easily deform upon impact are also less likely to cause damage.
 Harder, denser hailstones are more likely to cause dents because they don't deform as easily.

-The wind speed can also play a role in the amount of damage sustained.
+- Speed of the Wind.
+The wind speed can also affect the amount of damage sustained.
 For example, if the wind is blowing at high speed, it can cause hailstones to hit the roof with more force, causing more damage and deeper dents.

 Identifying Hail Damage To Your Roof From The Safety Of The Ground